XENON Supports Thales To Deliver High Fidelity For Australian Army Tiger Helicopter Simulator

 This was based on centralised storage.
 To maximise uptime, XENON built a High Availability network attached storage (NAS) solution that works in an active/passive mode.
 Centralised storage design lowers the total cost of ownership on support of the simulator and increases the uptime and manageability.

-All of this was pre-staged and configured at XENON’s specialist production facility in Melbourne, where the company also did factory acceptance testing.
-The full systems was then dismantled and shipped to site for final acceptance test at the simulator’s location in Toowoomba.
-Post acceptance testing, XENON also provided maintenance training for Thales simulator technicians.
+All of this was managed virtually at XENON’s specialist lab in Melbourne, where the company also did factory acceptance testing and then dismantled and shipped the equipment for a site acceptance test at the simulator’s location in Toowoomba.
+Once reassembled XENON also provided maintenance training for Thales simulator technicians.

 “Increasingly organisations are recognising the value of highly specialised organisations, such as XENON, that have deep expertise in consulting on, and delivering, complex projects within specified timeframes and budgets.
-“In fact, on this occasion, we delivered the upgrade and got the system back it into service ahead of time” added Mr Tavlaridis.
+“In fact, on this occasion, we delivered the upgrade back it into service ahead of time” added Mr Tavlaridis.

 If you’d like to learn more about XENON’s HPC solutions, please contact us or call 1300 888 030.